jonruttan/test-runner/README.md

 # test-runner

-A minimalist, portable unit testing framework for C.
+A lightweight and portable unit testing framework for C.

 ## About The Project

-`test-runner` is designed to be a lightweight and portable unit testing framework for C. It consists of a single C header file and relies on minimal standard C library functions.
+`test-runner` is designed to be a lightweight and portable unit testing framework for C. It consists of a single C header file, relies on minimal standard C library functions, and complies with all C standards.

 ## Getting Started